Shopify/mybench/_sources/detailed-design-doc.rst.txt

 the high performance and small resource footprint of mybench is not compromised.

-The random data generators implement in mybench uses the standard ``rand`` library from Go's standard libraries.
+The random data generators implemented in mybench use the standard ``rand`` library from Go's standard libraries.
 The default random number generator implemented in the ``rand`` library uses a global random source protected by a global mutex.
-Since random data generation are performed concurrently from every worker, the global mutex protecting a global random source creates a significant performance bottleneck.
+Since random data generation is performed concurrently from every worker, the global mutex protecting a global random source creates a significant performance bottleneck.
 This is resolved in mybench as data generators uses an non-protected, gouroutine-local random source stored on each